octopusthink/nautilus/src/components/ui/List/README.md

 - If your list has a title or lead-in phrase, use a `<List.Heading>` or `<List.Paragraph>` component, inside the list as the first component.
 This will identify it as the list header using the `aria-labelledby` attribute.
 - Keep list labels as short as possible to communicate your intent.
-- Use a bulleted list for lists where the order isn't important, and a numbered list when it is.
+- Use a bulleted list for lists where the order isn't important, and a ordered list when it is.
 - Don't use a list for stylistic or presentation needs only.
 - Use semantic HTML elements (`<ol>`, `<ul>`, and `<li>`) to mark up lists.
 (Nautilus will handle this for you!)